This chapter contains descriptions of all of the features that are new to Oracle Database Release 19c.

 Support for Host Name-Based Partial DN Matching for Host Certificates

-This new support for partial DN matching adds the ability for the client to further verify the server certificate.
+There is new support for partial distinguished name (DN) matching that adds the ability for the client to further verify the server certificate.

 The earlier ability to perform a full DN match with the server certificate during the Secure Sockets Layer (SSL) handshake is still supported.
 The client supports both full and partial DN matching.
 If the server DN matching is enabled, then partial DN matching is the default.